Biography

 He currently instructs and teaches other orthopaedic surgeons the intricate details on arthroscopic shoulder repairs.
 By using arthroscopic techniques, one can perform even the most complicated shoulder surgeries through minimally invasive incisions, resulting in less pain and easier rehabilitation for patients.
 He is also advising a company based in London England on a new arthroscopic rotator cuff anchoring device and is doing new product testing for them in their lab here in Austin.
 Dr. Seade is also working with a US company as a national instructor for their total shoulder prosthesis implant.

 Dr. Seade was the 2005, 2009, and 2011 Chairman for the Texas Orthopaedic Association (TOA) Annual Meeting.
 During his time at the TOA, he was also the Chairperson for Medical Education.
 Because of his work and dedication for all Orthopaedic Surgeon of Texas, the members of the TOA selected him to be President of the Association in 2011.
-Dr. Seade has also been selected to be an Associate Clinical Professor for The University of Texas Medical Branch in Austin.
+Dr. Seade has been a clinical preceptor for The University of North Texas Health Science Center.
+Because of his commitment to education and teaching, he was chosen by the students and the Department of Physician Assistant Studies as their Outstanding Preceptor for the academic year of 2025.
+He is also a clinical preceptor for Franklin Pierce University.

 Prior to his arrival in Austin, Dr. Seade was a partner at Santa Fe Orthopaedic Associates, and was Chief of Orthopaedics at St. Vincent Hospital in Santa Fe, New Mexico.
 While in Santa Fe, he was also the sports medicine physician for Santa Fe Ski Patrol and Ski School.